25 virology terms to help you understand outbreaks, from the common cold to COVID-19

 The common cold is a viral infection of the nose and throat that causes various symptoms like sore throat, runny nose, headaches, cough, and low fever.
 Many viruses can lead to the common cold, and most healthy people recover from a cold in six to 10 days.

 The novel coronavirus that causes the disease COVID-19 is known as SARS-CoV-2.
 Although this new disease may have certain similar symptoms to seasonal flu, It is from a completely different family of virus, and its particular set of traits make it highly contagious and far deadlier.
-Since it is a new virus to humans, no one is immune.
 The Centers for Disease Control has an information sheet to help people decide if they might have the new coronavirus, and what to do if they are sick.